davidhintelmann/davidhintelmann.github.io/content/posts/second/index.md

 ---
 {{< katex >}}

-# This is my Second Post

-Testing out the layout for the Blog page.

-## More Markdown for Math Formulas
+# More Markdown for Math Formulas

 Common formulas for perimeter, circumference, area, and volume.